edfloreshz/blog.edfloreshz.dev/blog/content/articles/rust/datatypes.md

 author: "Eduardo Flores"
 publishdate: 2020-09-25
 summary: In this article, we'll be discussing the various data types in Rust
-cover: {image: images/articles/datatypes/header.png, relative: false}
+cover: { image: images/articles/rust/datatypes/header.png, relative: false }
-twittercover: {image: images/articles/datatypes/cover.png, relative: false}
+twittercover:
+  { image: images/articles/rust/datatypes/cover.png, relative: false }
 ---

 In this article, we'll be discussing the various data types in Rust.